 But let’s be realistic.
 Sometimes the editing backlog can stack up, especially during the busy times of the year for weddings.
 For those of us who do not feel comfortable outsourcing our editing, in order to be fair to our clients and deliver their images in a reasonable amount of time, sometimes we need to put in longer working hours during the rest of the week than we normally would.
-And even during the non-busy times, I personally hate wasted time – editing on the iPad, to me, is all about productively utilizing those chunks of time.
+And even during the non-busy periods, I personally hate wasted time – editing on the iPad, to me, is all about productively utilizing those chunks of time.

 Lightroom Mobile on the iPhone

 LR Mobile also can be installed on an iPhone, and is similar to the iPad version in terms of feature set.
 All of your synced images will appear, and any changes made will be synced back to the other devices as well.
-This can be handy if you unexpectedly find yourself with some dead time and you don't have your iPad with you.
-If you don't have an unlimited data plan, keep a careful eye on your data usage if you're away from WiFi.
+This can be handy if you unexpectedly find yourself with some dead time and you don't have your iPad with you, though if you don't have an unlimited data plan, keep a careful eye on your data usage if you're away from WiFi.

 Not Only for Mobile Use

-While the most notable and obvious benefit of editing weddings and portraits with Lightroom Mobile is with enabling me to be productive when away from my desk, I also frequently use it by choice even at home when my desktop computer is available.
+While the most notable and obvious benefit of editing weddings and portraits with Lightroom Mobile is with enabling photographers to be productive when away from their desk, I also frequently use it by choice even at home when my desktop computer is available.
 Though I can edit a bit more efficiently and quickly in Lightroom Classic on the computer, it’s not as big of a difference as you’d think, and I can work almost as fast on the iPad in most situations.